fingerflinger/GBC_Color_Viz/README.md

 - A portion of the GBC display gamut is outside of sRGB, and so most consumer monitors cannot physically display a range of the GBC colorspace (the portion of the green triangle that is outside of the dashed triangle).
 Be aware that this range of colors should be viewed in-device!

 ![image](https://github.com/user-attachments/assets/afde2477-3bcd-40ce-bea4-8769df286585)

-## Known Issues
-- There is a class of bug in Aseprite's scripting API where certain keyboard shortcuts will interact with Sprite.Event and cause the software to crash.
-So far, I have encountered (and "fixed") this behavior for Undo `Cmd+Z`.
-Let me know if you find others.
-- There is a case where Copy/Pasting via keyboard shortcuts and then saving via keyboard shortcut with the script open will cause it to crash.
-I am currently looking for a fix...